MillerLabFTW/OpenSourcePneumaticSystem/README.md

 ![image of Processing GUI](PicsVids/ProcessingGUI.PNG)

-###Starting a Pneumatic Program
+###Starting and Understanding a Pneumatics Program
 1. Connect Industruino to computer via USB
 1. Open `ProcessingGUI` in Processing
 1. Run the ProcessingGUI in Processing.
-If a port error occurs, you can follow our troubleshooting guide (see below)
+If the GUI launches, you are nearly there!
+If, instead, a port error occurs, you can follow our troubleshooting guide (see below)

+1.	**USAGE NOTE: We use PWM values on the GUI sliders, a purposeful stylistic choice by us.** Using PWM values (from 0-4096) provide the highest possible resolution to controlling the Industruino.
+You can learn more from the Industruino default programs that come with their sample firmware.
+Additionally, since users might want to use different pneumatics equipment than what we have selected (notably, with a different psi range than what we are using), using PWM values in the GUI provides the most flexibility for end users.
+You will have to calibrate they system yourself if you use a pneumatics system different from our recommendation. **We use Industruino in `mA` mode, which maps 0-4096 PWM to 0-20 mA**, and [our recommended IP converter](http://www.omega.com/pptst/IP610.html) takes 4-20 mA signal and outputs 0-30 psi of gas pressure.

-1. Specify the desired pneumatic settings and press Enter to run the program, or run your custom program (see Configuration for instructions on creating a custom program)
+1. Specify the desired pneumatic settings by adjusting the sliders under `Choose starting PWM` and `Choose ending PWM` and press `<Enter>` on the keyboard to run the program.
+You can alternatively run a custom program with a pre-programmed keypress (see Configuration for instructions on creating a custom program)

+	**SAFETY NOTE: For safety with pneumatics systems (and to protect pneumatics hardware from high frequency oscillations), the air pressure is not changed "live".
+Instead, the use should set the desired PWM, then press the `<Enter>` key to send values to the pneumatics system**

-1. Press 0 to stop the program
+1. Press `0` on the keyboard to stop the program and reset all values to `0`.

+The default `ProcessingGUI` has the following THREE MODES:

+	key		Result
+	1		Activate CONSTANT mode
+	2		Activate PULSE mode
+	3		Activate RAMP mode
+	0		Turn off all pneumatics (set them to 0) and go back to CONSTANT mode

+CONSTANT Mode
+Uses the Starting PWM setting, and keeps the pneumatics at that CONSTANT value.

+PULSE Mode
+This mode oscillates between the Starting and Ending PWM values, with the `ms interval` setting as the delay between each switch, in milliseconds.

+RAMP Mode
+This mode steadily ramps PWM between the Starting and Ending PWM values, with the `ms interval` as the delay between steps.
+The default Arduino firmware has set the stepsize to be 10 PWM units, but you can change this in the Arduino firmware to be less or more depending on your needs.

-###Use `CheckSerialPort.pde` to Determine Port Number
+###Troubleshooting: Use `CheckSerialPort.pde` to Determine Port Number

 **NOTE: As detailed above, This equipment is compatible with Linux, Mac, and Windows systems because Arduino, Industruino, and Processing are compatible with those systems.
 The below details are for Windows, other platform-specific instructions may be provided at a later time.**